Last editedOct 20236 min read

 Once submitted to the banks, Direct Debit payments are processed using the Bacs three-day cycle.
 Because of the specifics of how Direct Debit works they can only be considered successful if no failure report is received several days later.

 Full details of the optimised collection time is provided below, but in summary:

-The key to understanding both payment timings is the Bacs three day cycle.
+The key to understanding both payment timings is the Bacs three-day cycle which we explain below.

 Collecting payment against an existing mandate

-However, in around 1% of cases the notification is only submitted the following day.
-In this case it is recieved by the merchant's bank 4 workings days after payment submission:
+However, in around 1% of cases, the notification is only submitted the following day.
+In this case, it is received by the merchant's bank 4 workings days after payment submission: